sahithyaprakash/asciiart/README.md

 ## Assumptions
 1. The service's main functionality is to convert images it receives into ASCII art, so storing information in a database isn't necessary.
 Based on this assumption, a non-full stack web service framework like Django wasn't chosen.
 NOTE: We may want to increase performance in the future by adding caching or to expand functionality so that a user can retrieve all images they've requested.
 These additions will require a database layer.
 2. Since we want to resize images to improve performance, a third party library should be picked appropriately.
-3. There is not much business logic in the app to create unit tests for (except for the is_filename_allowed helper method), so I focused on integration testing and coupled the is_filanem_allowed logic in those tests.
+3. There is not much business logic in the app to create unit tests for (except for the is_filename_allowed helper method), so I focused on integration testing and coupled the is_filename_allowed logic in those tests.

 ## Limitations
 1. **Pywhatkit is deprecated and another library should be used.**